We believe free access to information is a human right.

 Partner of the Danish Law Firm Bech-Bruun.
 Former managing partner and specialist in company law, investments and governance and member of a number of boards of privately owned companies and institutions.

-French Ambassador to Denmark.
-Lawyer, member of the Paris Bar.
+Former French Ambassador to Denmark.
 Former member of the European Parliament and former Ambassador-at-large for Human Rights.

 Multi award-winning director.
 Holds a Master’s degree in Anthropology & Media Studies from New York University and worked as an independent filmmaker since 2000.
 Directed “Mumbai Disconnected” (2009) and “Democrats” (2014).